-The LAL and the LEA homeless education liaison will be responsible to for annual trainings for district and program staff on the needs of runaway and homeless youth, including youth separated from the public schools.
-They will disseminate information about homeless youths and update information on unaccompanied youths and youth separated from public schools to all sites where youths may gather to educate and inform them of their rights.
-The LAL and LEA liaison will develop collaborative relationships with shelters and services providers focusing on unaccompanied youth and youth separated from public schools.
-School district personnel will receive training on the educational right of unaccompanied youth, including guardianship issues that cannot exclude enrollment.
-Abiding by the guidelines, defined in the IDEA 2004 relative to homeless unaccompanied youth with a disability of special education needs will be addressed as well as the need for referral to social service agencies for needed services.
+The LALs and the LEA homeless education liaison will be responsible for annual trainings for district and program staff on the needs of runaway and homeless youths.
+It is their responsibility to disseminate information about homeless youths and to update information on unaccompanied youths to all sites where youths may gather to educate and inform them of their rights.
+The LAL and LEA liaisons will develop collaborative relationships with shelters and service providers focusing on unaccompanied youth.
+School district personnel will receive training on the education right of unaccompanied youth, including guardianship issues that cannot exclude enrollment.
+Abiding by the guidelines defined in the IDEA 2004 relative to homeless unaccompanied youth with a disability of special educational needs will be addressed as well as the need for referral to social service agencies for needed services.

-- v.
+- i.
 Describe the SEA's procedures to ensure that homeless children and youths: - i.
 Have access to public preschool programs, administered by the SEA or LEA, as provided to other children in the state; - ii.
 Who meet the relevant eligibility criteria, do not face barriers to accessing academic and extracurricular activities; and - iii.
 Who meet the relevant eligibility criteria, are able to participate in federal, state, and local nutrition programs.